Baffxy/DroxenBot-Research/README.md

 **LinkedIn:** www.linkedin.com/in/abdullahi-labaran
 **Year:** 2026

+> **Implementation note:** This public repository documents the research
+> design, architecture, and experimental evolution of DroxenBot.
+The
+> full production implementation (data pipelines, real-time monitoring
+> services, deployment configuration, and proprietary filtering/scoring
+> logic) is maintained in a private repository, since the system
+> underlies a live, commercially operating product.
+Access to the full
+> implementation can be provided to academic reviewers upon request.

 ## Abstract

-DroxenBot is an experimental AI-driven market intelligence agent designed to detect early-stage digital assets with high growth potential using real-time on-chain activity, market microstructure, and behavioral wallet signals.
+DroxenBot is an experimental autonomous market-intelligence agent designed to detect early-stage digital assets with high growth potential using real-time on-chain activity, market microstructure, and behavioral wallet signals.

-The system combines decentralized exchange analytics, blockchain data streams, and algorithmic scoring to identify emerging assets before major price discovery occurs.
+The system combines decentralized exchange analytics, blockchain data streams, and heuristic scoring to identify emerging assets before major price discovery occurs.

 This project explores how **autonomous decision systems** can operate continuously in noisy, high-velocity financial environments.